Home » Employment » CV vs Resume: Discover the Best Choice for You

 • More space to showcase your qualifications and achievements

-• Can be used in academic, research, scientific, or medical fields.
+• CVs can be used in academic, research, scientific, or medical fields.

 • Provides a comprehensive overview of your skills and experience